 As a doctor and nurse, we knew the importance of baby sleep.
 We know how vital sleep is for a baby’s development.

-Let me share with you some of the benefits of baby sleep:anchor
+Let me share with you some of the benefits of sleep for babies and toddlers:anchor

 1. Sleep helps our babies’ brains mature(1) and lays the foundation for consolidating memories.